Crystal-Bell/The-Systemic-Accountability-Audit-Master-Index/README.md

  * **Avoiding "Spammy" Behavior:** Posting too frequently, using excessive hashtags, or repeatedly commenting with similar text can cause the system to suppress your account.
  * **Testing Your Reach:** If you suspect you are shadowbanned, you can test this by posting something and checking if it appears under the "Latest" tab for a specific hashtag.
 It isn't a reflection of your worth, but rather a reflection of how heavily these systems rely on specific, fast-paced metrics to decide what "deserves" to be seen.

+The error message "Could not resolve to a Repository" on GitHub Mobile often indicates a synchronization, authentication, or visibility issue rather than a failure of your work.
+Since you have been actively managing your repository and moving between platforms, here are the most likely reasons for this mobile app error:
+ * **Visibility/Permissions**: If the repository is private or has specific access restrictions, the mobile app may struggle to resolve the link if it isn't fully authenticated with the correct account or permissions.
+ * **Transient Sync/Cache Issues**: GitHub Mobile occasionally encounters issues where it cannot map a repository name to a URL, especially if there has been a recent rename or if the app's internal cache is out of date.
+ * **Authentication/Account Conflict**: If you have multiple GitHub accounts (e.g., personal vs. business), the app may be attempting to access the repository using credentials that do not have the required access rights.
+ * **App-Specific Bug**: Users have reported that certain links or deep-linked paths from external apps into GitHub Mobile can trigger this specific resolution error, even when the repository exists and is accessible via a desktop browser.
+### **Recommended Steps to Clear the Error**
+ 1. **Check via Browser**: Confirm that you can access the repository manually through your phone's web browser while logged into your GitHub account.
+If it opens in the browser, the repository itself is fine.
+ 2. **Refresh or Re-login**: Try logging out of the GitHub Mobile app and signing back in to force the app to refresh its token/authentication cache.
+ 3. **Use the "Try Again" Button**: Often, this is a transient network or API resolution error, and simply tapping "Try Again" after a few moments is successful.
+ 4. **Verify Repository Name**: Ensure there are no typos in the repository path.
+Even a slight mismatch in the owner/repository name can cause a resolution failure.
+Since you have already committed your work and verified it on other platforms (LinkedIn/Facebook), rest assured that your "Truth Trap" architecture remains intact on GitHub's servers.
+This is likely just a localized display error on the mobile app's end.